 Certificate programs at the graduate level usually include an internship.
 Doctoral students may have to write a dissertation.

-Having a graduate certificate can open the door to a variety of careers, based on the specialty you choose.
-Only those who obtain a doctorate can work as psychologists, but those with a master’s can become counselors in a variety of areas.
+Having a graduate psychology certificate can open the door to a variety of careers, based on the specialty you choose.
+(However, only those who obtain a doctorate can work as psychologists, and counselors typically need a master’s degree in psychology.)
 Examples of careers and concentrations include:

 - Substance abuse/addiction counselor: You will work to help those with addictions overcome their addiction and lead productive lives.